ScruffyRules/ScruffyShaderKeywordsUtility/README.md

 # ScruffyShaderKeywordsUtility
-A Unity3D tool to remove potentially unused shader keywords
+A Unity3D tool to remove potentially unused shader keywords from VRChat Avatars!